Vir Singh Judeo

 Vir Singh Ju Deo (also spelt Bir Singh Ju Deo) was the Maharaja of Orchha (in Bundelkhand) from 1930 until his death in 1956.

-Birth and education
+Early life, family, and education

 He was born on 14 April 1899 to Bhagwant Singh Ju Deo, the heir apparent of Orchha.
 He was educated at Daly College in Indore, Rajkumar College in Rajkot, and Mayo College in Ajmer.
 He received administrative training in the Saugor district, Central Provinces.

-Early life

 His father died in December 1920, leaving behind four sons.
 As the eldest, he was designated the heir apparent to Orchha.
 He, along with his grandfather, Pratap Singh Ju Deo, his father, and his brother, Karan Singh, attended the Delhi Durbar of 1911, which was held to proclaim George V and Mary as Emperor and Empress of India.
-On this occasion, he acted as a page to George V.
+On this occasion, he acted as a page to George V. He married twice—first on 4 March 1919 to a sister of the Thakore of Wadhwan, and later to a granddaughter of the Maharaja of Gondal.
+From his first wife, he had one son, Devendra Singh, born on 6 November 1919.
+By his second wife, he had a daughter, Sudha Kumari, born on 22 November 1930.
+She married Ratan Singh of Dhami.